rosualinpetru/ers/README.md

-# Range Search on Encrypted Multi-Attribute Data: Experiment Code
+# Range Search on Encrypted Multi-Attribute Data: Experiment Code (Extensions)

+This fork implements additional range search schemes for multi-attribute data.

+*The only contribution is contained in the **extensions** package!*

-This is the associated artifact for the paper "Range Search on Encrypted Multi-Attribute Data" by Francesca Falzon, Evangelia Anna Markatou, Zachary Espiritu, and Roberto Tamassia.
+* **ers**: The package contains schemes associated with the paper "Range Search on Encrypted Multi-Attribute Data" by Francesca Falzon, Evangelia Anna Markatou, Zachary Espiritu, and Roberto Tamassia.
+* **extensions**: Contains newly introduced schemes.

 **Important:** This repository implements several cryptographic primitives (used for research purposes) which should not be used in production.

 ## Dependencies

-Our schemes assume prior installation of Python 3.9.0 or above which can be installed from [here](https://www.python.org/downloads/source/).
+Our schemes assume prior installation of Python 3.12.0 or above which can be installed from [here](https://www.python.org/downloads/source/).
 The `requirements.txt` file in the main directory contains a list of all the necessary dependencies for running our schemes and reproducing our experiments; these dependencies can be installed using the `pip3 install -r requirements.txt` command.

 ## Detailed Usage

 ### Benchmarking the schemes

-We implement the following schemes from our paper:
+We additionally implement the following schemes:

-* **Linear**: A scheme that achieves optimal storage at the expense of query bandwidth.
+* **Hilbert**: A scheme that achieves optimal storage at the expense of query bandwidth.
-* **Range-BRC**: A scheme based on the classic range tree data structure and which uses the best range cover (BRC) to minimize the number of search tokens issued while still ensuring that no false positives are returned.
-* **Quad-BRC**: A scheme based on the classic quadtree data structure together with the best range cover (BRC).
-This scheme offers smaller storage requirements compared to Range-BRC in exchange for a larger query bandwidth.
-* **Tdag-SRC**: A scheme that extends the Tdag-SRC scheme of Demertzis et al. (SIGMOD 2016) to higher dimensions.
-This acheives the smallest bandwidth, i.e. a single search token, at the expense of false positives, while achieveing the same asymptotic complexity of the range tree.
-* **Qdag-SRC**: A scheme that leverages a novel data structure called a quadtree-like DAG (QDAG).
-The QDAG is based on the quadtree but injects additional nodes in such a way that it minimizes the number of false positives when using the single range cover (SRC).
-It achieves the same asymptotic storage complexity as the Quad-BRC.

 Each of our schemes can be tested on the following four datasets: